 If it appears that an end point may have been missed, the following steps should recover it.
-(Note that although the questions can be asked just as worded below, they are not rote).
+(Note that although the questions can be asked just as worded below, they do not need to be verbatim.are not rote).
 Ask the client any of the following: